 - This post contains affiliate links.
 Read more here.

 Winter is the perfect season to explore the great outdoors unencumbered by the summer heat that can cut our adventures in nature short.
-Many of us already enjoy skiing, snowboarding, and sledding throughout this chilly season, but for dog-lovers in particular, there is a winter activity that allows you to enjoy the best of both worlds—snowy landscapes and spending time with your dog—snowshoeing.
+Many of us already enjoy skiing, snowboarding, and sledding throughout this chilly season.
+For dog lovers in particular, however, there is a winter activity that allows you to enjoy the best of both worlds—snowy landscapes and spending time with your dog—snowshoeing.
 Snowshoeing with dogs is so fun and easy, it may just become your new favorite winter activity.

-Once you get the hang of the snowshoeing technique, which can include a wider stance than typically used for hiking, you’re ready to head out into your local winter wonderland.
+Once you get the hang of the snowshoeing technique, which can include a wider stance than you’d typically use for hiking, you’re ready to head out into your local winter wonderland.
 (Of course, check weather conditions and any alerts for the area you plan on snowshoeing in before you go.
 Snow brings its own dangers, and you don’t want to get caught in a blizzard, especially with your dog!)

-Snowshoeing’s popularity is steadily rising, making it one of the top winter sports in the US.
-It’s not only a great way to maintain your fitness and stay healthy during the gray days of the colder months, but it’s also a perfect sport that you can do with your furry pal.
+Snowshoeing’s popularity is steadily rising, making it one of the top winter sports in the U.S. It’s not only a great way to maintain your fitness and stay healthy during the gray days of the colder months, but it’s also a perfect sport that you can do with your furry pal.

 - Double-check the rules and regulations of your destination.
 This is not only to make sure it’s dog-friendly but to make sure conditions are right for bringing your dog that day, as well as what additional gear you may need.